diesel-dogg/superloader/README.md

 ## ⚠️ **Permissions**

-Superloader is free to share **as long as you give proper credit** to famous_dogg and only include the content in legitimate free links with no link shortners or ads.
+Superloader is free to share **as long as you give proper credit** to famous_dogg and only include the content in legitimate free links with no link shorteners or ads.
-IF I FIND ANY LINKS BEING DISTRIBUTED FOR MY WORK THAT ARE USING ADS OR LINK SHORTNERS OR ARE OTHERWISE MONETISED/PREMIUM ETC, I WILL FILE DMCA TAKEDOWN REQUESTS OR SUBMIT COPYRIGHT CLAIMS ON YOUTUBE
+IF I FIND ANY LINKS BEING DISTRIBUTED FOR MY WORK THAT ARE USING ADS OR LINK SHORTENERS OR ARE OTHERWISE MONETISED/PREMIUM ETC, I WILL FILE DMCA TAKEDOWN REQUESTS OR SUBMIT COPYRIGHT CLAIMS ON YOUTUBE

 ```
 SuperLoader for PES 2017 by Famous Dogg